WaiKei1/creative_coding_blog/posts/week5.md

 ![hw5a_3](/w05s2/hw5a_3.png)

-Before writing my poem in English, I decided to write it in Chinese first, as it was easier for me to express myself fluently.
-I then translated the poem into English.
-The reason that I write poem first is because I think it will be more easier for me to code the poem if I have the content.
+Before coding the poem, I first drafted it in Chinese, where I can express myself most fluently, and then translated it into English.
+Having the text ready before I touched any code made it much easier to work with.

     《云的故障牧歌》